Geestmerambacht energy and raw materials plant

 What's going to happen?

-A central fermentation plant with a green gas installation consists of various components.
-All these components will be built on the site of the current wastewater treatment plant.
-Below is an initial design of the central sludge fermentation plant, which will be further developed technically in 2025.
+A central sludge digestion plant with a green gas facility consists of various components.
+All of these components will be constructed on the site of the current wastewater treatment plant.
+Below is a preliminary design of the central sludge digestion plant, which will undergo further technical development in 2026.

 Where is the project taking place?